Begadhabib/small-devsecops-pipeline/README.md

 - Add Docker Hub and Kubernetes credentials as needed
 - Run the pipeline and watch the stages in Jenkins

-## Summary
-This project is a real-world example of how to combine security, automation, and cloud-native technologies in a single pipeline.
-It’s perfect for learning DevSecOps, experimenting with CI/CD, and understanding how to build secure, modern applications from code to Kubernetes.

 ---

-Feel free to fork, experiment, and use this as a base for your own DevSecOps journey!

-— Begad